squinkylabs/SqHarmony/docs/harmonyII.md

 ## CV inputs

-**CVI** is the main CV input.
+**V/Oct** is the main CV input.
 It is monophonic and follows the VCV standard for pitch.
 All of the output notes will track this pitch.

 **CVO** is the output.
 It is polyphonic and follows the VCV standard for pitch.
 This is where the quantized and generated pitches come out.